AitorSimona/Traverser/README.md

 You can also download the master branch as a ZIP and in Unity add the package from disk, or drop all files inside the Packages folder, under a newly created parent folder called com.aitorsimona.traverser.

+You could also drop all the files in the Assets folder, and remove the unneeded package files such as package.json.

 ### DEMO

 Once you install the package, you will notice that the package manager shows a Samples drop down,